M-J-Hooper/cv/README.md

 ### Skills

 - **Languages:** Daily Java and Perl.
-Familiar with Python, Javascript, and Rust.
+Familiar with Python, Go, Rust, and Javascript.
 - **Technologies:** Daily MySQL, Kubernetes, Docker, and Git.
 Familiar with Cassandra, Kafka, and Redis.